yeykawb/consid_dbt/README.md

-# dbt from scratch 🌟 a Consid session
+# 🌟 dbt from scratch

 > An end-to-end, containerized data engineering project that leverages open-source technology to generate, transform, load and visualize data.
 Everything runs on `Docker` with official images and `Dev Containers`.
 >